electrode-io/electrode-native/README.md

 `ern-container-gen`

-- [New feature] Add an iOS generator that can be used in the context of the demo.
+- [New feature] Add an iOS generator that can be used in the context of the demo

 `react-native-electrode-bridge`